-Laredo is an independent energy company focused on the acquisition, exploration and development of oil and natural gas properties, and midstream and marketing services, primarily in the Permian Basin of West Texas.
+Laredo is an independent energy company focused on the acquisition, exploration and development of oil and natural gas properties, primarily in the Permian Basin of West Texas.
 The oil and liquids-rich Permian Basin is characterized by multiple target horizons, extensive production histories, long-lived reserves, high drilling success rates and high initial production rates.
-As of December 31, 2018, we had assembled 120,617 net acres in the Permian Basin and had total proved reserves, presented on a three-stream basis, of 238,167 MBOE.
-Our wholly-owned subsidiary, LMS buys, sells, gathers and transports oil, natural gas and water primarily for the account of Laredo.
+As of December 31, 2019, we had assembled 133,512 net acres in the Permian Basin and had total proved reserves, presented on a three-stream basis, of 293,377 MBOE.
+Our whollyowned subsidiary, LMS, buys, sells, gathers and transports oil, natural gas and water primarily for the account of Laredo.
+We have identified one operating segment: exploration and production.